biosails/pheniqs/example/H7LT2DSXX/README.md

 The [181014_A00534_0024_AH7LT2DSXX](illumina/181014_A00534_0024_AH7LT2DSXX) folder contains relevant metadata files from the run.

-[core.json](core.json) is a core configuration file that summarizes metadata extracted from the illumina xml files.
+[core.json](core.json) is a core configuration file that summarizes metadata extracted from the [xml files](illumina/181014_A00534_0024_AH7LT2DSXX).
 It is imported by most other configuration files in this example.
 It was created by executing

 ```
 illumina2pheniqs.py core illumina/181014_A00534_0024_AH7LT2DSXX > core.json